 Feel free to email: landessullivan at gmail.com

 A little about our process:

-Here’s an example of the fabrication of the cast cotton piece shown at right.
+Here’s an example of the fabrication of the cast cotton piece (second from the left).
 86” x 12” x 4” cotton rag and linters 2017

 We built a relief of scrap wood, wire, old blue jeans, etc. (A similar mold is shown below.)
 The depth and complexity of the relief as well as 3 or 4 layers of paper makes it pretty rigid.

 We lay damp pieces of lightly pressed paper over the form and let it dry in position.
 For the ends, however, we did things a little differently.
 We created a couple of designs on a flat surface and then incorporated them into the piecemeal design.

 papermaking links for supplies, organizations and blogs